CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Dec 9, 2025

 Understanding how mortgage rates work is essential for securing the best deal.
 Rates are influenced by multiple factors beyond Fed policy, including credit scores, loan-to-value ratios, and market conditions.
 By learning these mechanics and working with knowledgeable lenders, Denver borrowers can position themselves to lock favorable rates before market volatility increases around FOMC meetings.

 Refinancing can be a powerful tool to save money when rates drop significantly.
 However, borrowers should weigh the costs of refinancing against potential savings, considering factors like closing costs, loan terms, and how long they plan to stay in their home.
-If rates do fall after the September meeting, those who locked higher rates may benefit from exploring refinancing options.
+If rates fall after a Fed decision, those who locked higher rates may benefit from exploring refinancing options.

 Lower interest rates typically make homes more affordable for buyers and increase buyer demand, which can lead to higher sales prices for sellers.
 However, the relationship isn’t always direct - mortgage rates may have already adjusted in anticipation of Fed action.
 Denver borrowers should focus on locking rates when they find favorable terms rather than trying to time the market perfectly.